 And of course all the chatter in the car and once we’d arrived.

-We’d got there first thing to avoid the queues, but still had to sit and wait for the guy in the chair already.
-Because it’s summer holiday time, there’s quite often only 1 of the women in, rather than both.
+We’d got there first thing to avoid the queues, but still had to sit and wait for the guy in the chair already to have his haircut finished.
+Being summer holiday time, there’s quite often only one women working there, rather than both.
 But it wasn’t too long a wait.

 N waited patiently for his dad to have his hair cut, and then it was his turn.
 Clambering up on the booster, sitting nicely, moving his head as asked.